Skyscanner/backpack/UNRELEASED.md

 # Unreleased

-**New:**
- - bpk-component-scrollable-calendar:
-   - implemented BpkScrollableCalendarDate, built on top of BpkCalendarDate

 **Changed:**

 - bpk-component-calendar:
   - exposed propTypes as BpkCalendarPropTypes for reuse in BpkScrollableCalendarDate